-It’s a common misconception that there’s a difference between a solid red light and a constantly flashing red light, which isn’t accurate.
+It’s a common misconception that there’s a difference between a GFCI outlet blinking red or a solid red light.
+This is not accurate.
 Major manufacturers like Lutron, Leviton, and Legrand all state that a solid or flashing red light signifies a faulty system.
 Have this examined by a professional electrician as soon as possible.

 Depending on the model of the GFCI outlet, the same manufacturer can use a solid or flashing red light.
 It’s simply a design preference and doesn’t carry any additional meaning.